CorTork/Codecademy_JavaScript/Magic_8_ball/README.md

 This program acts just like a magic 8-ball.
-Just insert your name in the first variable and type a question in the second variable and a random number will be generated with the 8-ball's answer.
+Input a name in userName variable and type a question in userQuestion variable and a random number will be generated with the 8-ball's answer.
+Run the program in a compiler to receive an answer.